History of Crystal Palace F.C.: Two administrations, recovery and promotion (1998–2013)

-Back among the elite, Cup glory and European football (2013–present)
+Back among the elite, Cup kings and European glory (2013–present)

 In October of the 2013–14 season, Holloway quit as manager, with the club having only taken three points from their first eight games in the Premier League.
 He was replaced by former Stoke City manager Tony Pulis, who led the team to safety, but then resigned just two days before the start of the 2014–15 season.
 Neil Warnock returned to Palace for a second spell as manager, but was sacked on 27 December 2014, with the club in the relegation zone.
 In January, former Palace player Alan Pardew was confirmed as the new manager, signing a three-and-a-half-year contract with the club after a compensation package of £3.5 million was agreed with Newcastle United for his release.
 Under Pardew, the club won eight games out of twelve in the new year, eventually securing mid-table safety and a third consecutive season in the Premier League.

 The following season saw Palace reach their first FA Cup Final for 26 years against Manchester United, who they were defeated by in the 1990 final.
 Palace would suffer disappointment again, losing 1–2 after extra-time.
 Pardew was sacked on 22 December 2016 after a poor run of results, and the following day Sam Allardyce was appointed as the new manager, signing a 2½-year contract.
 Allardyce left Palace two days after the end of the 2016–17 season for personal reasons.
 On 26 June 2017, former Dutch international Frank de Boer signed a three-year deal to become the club's first ever permanent foreign manager, but was sacked after losing all of his first four games in the league.
 He was replaced by former England manager Roy Hodgson, who at the age of 70 became the oldest appointee in Premier League history.
 However poor results continued for a few more games, and Palace achieved the unenviable record of the worst start to a season in English football history with seven successive defeats and no goals scored.
 Despite their nightmare start, the club eventually finished in a respectable eleventh place in the Premier League at the end of the 2017–18 season.
 This was followed by twelfth and fourteenth-place finishes in the following two seasons.
 After another fourteenth-place finish in the 2020–21 season, Hodgson left the club upon the expiration of his contract.

 Oliver Glasner led Palace to their first major trophy, the FA Cup in 2025, and European football for the first time.